Three Kings (2011 film): Plot

-In the police lockup, they happen to hear from a blind man that there is a treasure hidden somewhere in the Mysore forest which belonged to their family.
+In the police lockup, they happen to hear from a blind man that there is a treasure hidden somewhere in Naga Halli, Mysore forest which belonged to their family.
 He says that this was hidden by Tipu Sultan centuries back.
 He can help them if they promise to give him a portion of it.
 But that night, his illness becomes worse and he dies on his way to the hospital, but he hands the three a map of the treasure before he leaves the cell.

-The three kings leave to Mysore to find the treasure.
-Each of them takes a different route and tries to be there first and make the treasure their own, but ultimately they have join hands because each of them had only one portion of the map which they split while having a fight in the police lockup.
-Finally they finds the treasure but it turns out that everything was a forged play and they were part of a reality show which a popular channel organized.
-They all end up humiliated because cameras were following them every moment and caught all their fights on camera and broadcast it.
+The three kings leave for Mysore to find the treasure.
+Each of them takes a different route and tries to be there first and make the treasure their own, but ultimately they have to join hands because each of them has only one portion of the map which they split while having a fight in the police lockup.
+Finally, they find the treasure but it turns out that everything was a forged play and they were part of a reality show which a popular channel organized.
+They all end up humiliated because cameras were following them every moment and caught all their fights on camera and broadcast them.

 But during one of the fights they had inside the cave, it turns out that the three kings misplaced the gold idol kept by the channel and took the real golden idol itself.
 This makes them all rich and they take back the palace from the money lender.
-The three kings get married with their girlfriends and they gets three kids.
-In the final scene, it is shown that their three kids are also fighting with each other the same way their fathers did when they were kids showing us that the legacy continues.
+The three kings marry their girlfriends and they have three children.
+In the final scene, it is shown that their three children are fighting each other just as fathers once did, showing that the legacy continues.